bhagwat-rahul/cool-stuff/Notes/ZeroToAsic.md

 eg. when you press a button the signal kind of bounces a few times between 0 and 1, so just sample a few times before flipping the count.

+2 types of logic:- combinatorial and sequential. hardware by default is combinatorial (will compute things instantly in a 'stateless' way). sequential logic is when you need to hold things in memory / need some state. sequential logic is implemented using combinatorial hw with flip flops to store temporary things.